About the Content Dashboard¶

 Analyze existing content by audience or phase in a customer journey.

-Audit content areas with enough content or content gaps, to improve a content strategy.
+Audit content areas with enough content or content gaps to improve your content strategy.

 The Content Dashboard shows information based on the Categories you assign to content assets.
 Liferay provides the Audience and Stage global Vocabularies to work along with the Content Dashboard.
 To learn about Vocabularies and Categories, see Organizing Content with Categories and Tags.
 To categorize to your content, see Defining Categories and Vocabularies for Content.